• Level of education

 Description

-Description of the most recent mass spectrometry techniques for analyses in the pharmaceutical industry (drug development : Drug discovery and pre-clinical analysis).
+Description of the latest mass spectrometry techniques for analysis in the pharmaceutical industry (drug development: drug discovery and preclinical analysis).

-Mass spectrometry instrumentation and acquisition modes in the pharmaceutical industry for the following applications:
+Instrumentation and acquisition modes in mass spectrometry in the pharmaceutical industry for the following applications:

-• Analyses in the various stages of drug development,
+• Analyses at various stages of drug development,

 Read more